emmanuelbernard/emmanuelbernard.com/bio.md

 # #{page.title}

-If you need my biography for a conference, use the following one (available in English or French).
+If you must my biography for a conference, use the following one (available in English or French).
 You can also find my picture below.

 ## English